What is Azure role-based access control (Azure RBAC)?

 A security principal is an object that represents a user, group, service principal, or managed identity that is requesting access to Azure resources.
 You can assign a role to any of these security principals.

 A role definition is a collection of permissions.
 It's typically just called a role.
-A role definition lists the operations that can be performed, such as read, write, and delete.
+A role definition lists the actions that can be performed, such as read, write, and delete.
 Roles can be high-level, like owner, or specific, like virtual machine reader.

 Azure includes several built-in roles that you can use.
 For example, the Virtual Machine Contributor role allows a user to create and manage virtual machines.
 If the built-in roles don't meet the specific needs of your organization, you can create your own Azure custom roles.

-Azure has data operations that enable you to grant access to data within an object.
+Azure has data actions that enable you to grant access to data within an object.
 For example, if a user has read data access to a storage account, then they can read the blobs or messages within that storage account.

 For more information, see Understand Azure role definitions.